senips/devbox/README.md

   3. Install [Ansible](https://www.ansible.com/) ([guide for installing Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html))
   4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`
   5. Run the following command to install the necessary Ansible roles for this profile: `$ ansible-galaxy install -r requirements.yml`
+  6. ssh-keygen -t rsa -b 4096 -C "your_email@example.com"  and name the key file as devbox

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.